-- Communicate these boundaries to your addicted husband/partner.
+- Communicate these boundaries to your addicted spouse.

-- Prepare for denial, lying, rejection, and anger as a part of his sexual addiction.
+- Prepare for denial, lying, rejection, and anger as a part of sexual addiction.

 - Stay focused and firm.
 NO level of abuse is acceptable.

-- Make your husband’s/partner’s commitment to recovery a condition for the continuation of your relationship.
+- Make your spouse’s commitment to recovery a condition for a possible continuation of your relationship.

-- Get professional support for yourself allowing you to come to terms with your own emotions in your own time.
-You are likely to experience sex addiction induced trauma (SAI-T) or complex post-traumatic-stress disorder (C-PTSD), triggered by your partner’s betrayal.
+- Get professional support for yourself, allowing you to come to terms with your own emotions in your own time.